jamesscottbrown/metafilter-to-sqlite/README.md

 Clone this repository, then run `python setup.py install`.

-## Downloading your comments
+## Usage

+### Loading imported comments

 If you are logged in, then you can download a file containing your comments [here](http://www.metafilter.com/contribute/my-mefi-export.mefi).
 Note that you are only able to do this once per week.

 You can then process this file using the command:

-    $ metafilter-to-sqlite -f /path/to/my-mefi-comments.txt metafilter.db
+    $ metafilter-to-sqlite comments  -f /path/to/my-mefi-comments.txt metafilter.db

+### Scraping posts

+You can scrape posts from a MetaFilter user profile using the command:

+    $ metafilter-to-sqlite posts metafilter.db <user_id>

+where `<user_id>` is the numerical id (not username) of an account.

 ## Limitations

-This only saves **comments** (not **posts**) that you have made; it does not save comments or posts by other users that you have favourited.
+This can only import comments and posts that you have made; it does not save comments or posts by other users that you have favourited.

 This information could be obtained by web-scraping in the future.